Some more recent posts:

 Here’s my updated definition.
-It’s tidier than the last, less academic, and includes “creative”.
+It’s tidier than the last, less academic, and emphasises the creative element of inquiry.

 Inquiry is critical, creative, reflective thought built on a foundation of well-taught* knowledge, skills and concepts, that invites learners to take action on their learning and ask “what if…?”

 It’s important here to define creativity as more than the reserves of the arts and certainly more than a perception of something generally fun.
 It balances creative expression, teaching and learning with innovation and problem-solving.
 Creativity could be a catch-all term for the higher-order thinking skills, that in themselves require the foundational concepts, skills and knowledge to be worthwhile.
 Creativity requires constraint balanced with freedom, disciplinary knowledge balanced with inspiration.

 In an MYP context, creative thinking is necessary to reach those top bands.
 What does creative thinking bring to all the disciplines?